halfo/halfo.github.io/_posts/2015-01-14-macros-are-evil.md

 Another common thing is macro-defined constants, such as `#define SIZE 100`, which is fine.
 But the problem appears when someone defines macros like this,

 {% highlight cpp %}
-// I see this macro very often
+// I see this macro too often
 #define INF 1 << 30

 // here is the pitfall